palavrapasse/docs/core/use-cases.md

 # use-cases

 This file keeps track of all use cases our product has in mind.
-We tend to describe them in both a product and technical level, so anyone can get a clear picture of the needed inputs and expected outputs for each them.
+We tend to describe them on both a product and technical level, so anyone can get a clear picture of the needed inputs and expected outputs for each of them.

 ---